-The most effective way to secure a business is to use a combination of physical, information and personnel security measures.
-An expensive swipe-card and PIN access control system, for example, is of little use if recruitment checks are not properly assessing who is issued with a pass in the first place.
+The most effective way for an organisation to protect itself against national security threats is to use a combination of physical, personnel and people, and cyber security measures.
+For example an expensive swipe-card and PIN access control system is of little use if there are inadequate checks on who is given a pass in the first place.
+It will also fail if the system can be remotely accessed or bypassed.

 Appropriate and proportionate